noiseprotocol/noise_spec/noise.md

 =====================

-Noise is inspired by the NaCl and CurveCP protocols from Dan Bernstein et al., and also by HOMQV and SIGMA from Hugo Krawczyk.
+Noise is inspired by the NaCl and CurveCP protocols from Dan Bernstein et al., by HOMQV and SIGMA from Hugo Krawczyk, and by Ntor from Ian Goldberg et al.

 General feedback on the spec and design came from: Moxie Marlinspike, Jason Donenfeld, Tiffany Bennett, Jonathan Rudenberg, Stephen Touset, Tony Arcieri,